Purpose

 Despite

-the pain, or perhaps because of it, there is a feeling
+the discomfort, or perhaps because of it, there is a feeling

 of hope and connection that moves participants deeply.